CinC papers can be prepared using MS Word or LaTeX.

 Preparing a paper

-Start with a template for your preferred software:
+Start with one of the two templates for your preferred software:

 If you use MS Word: